gizatechxyz/avsthon/README.md

 To maintain simplicity in this proof of concept while focusing on core off-chain/on-chain interactions, we simplified several components that will be enhanced in future iterations:

 - **Operator Registration**: Currently simplified to basic Eigenlayer registration.
-Future versions will implement a `RegistryCoordinator` to verify operator status before GizaAVS registration.
+Future versions will implement a `RegistryCoordinator` to verify Operator status before GizaAVS registration.

 - **Operator Consensus**: Currently uses simple majority consensus.
 Future versions will implement more sophisticated consensus mechanisms for enhanced security.